evmin/az-ai-kickstarter/doc/TIPS_AND_TRICKS.md

 source <(azd env get-values | sed 's/^/export /')
 ```

-This works fine but it can lead to weird behavior when you switch environments
+This works but can lead to weird behavior when you switch environments like that:
-like that:

 ```shell
 azd env select other-env-name